 B.3.
-Payments based on on-farm services
+Based on use of on-farm services

-Agricultural extension and advisory services

-Budgetary expenditures for introduction, testing, demonstration, promotion of new varieties, new machines and new technology.
-Following consultations with Chinese experts, 50% of budgetary expenditures on advisory services have been allocated to category B3 and the remaining 50% to category H2.b (Extension services).

-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.
+Agricultural extension and advisory services (since 1993): Budgetary expenditures for introduction, testing, demonstration, promotion of new varieties, new machines and new technology.
+Following consultations with Chinese experts, 50% of budgetary expenditures on advisory services has been allocated to this category and the remaining 50% to category H2.b (Extension services) Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in ACT.

-Pest and disease control

-Budgetary expenditures for facilities, medicines and vaccines for the epidemic monitoring, prediction, prevention and control.
+Pest and disease control (since 1993): Budgetary expenditures for facilities, medicines and vaccines for the epidemic monitoring, prediction, prevention and control.
 50% of budgetary expenditures on this programme have been allocated to category B3 and the remaining 50% to category I2 (Pest and disease inspection and control).

-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in ACT.